aravagar/crm/proposal.md

 3. A form to update an existing project's stage as it moves through the pipeline, with a timestamp recorded on each change.
 4. A dashboard view that groups all projects by stage, so Abhiroop can see counts and details at each stage at a glance, from first contact through delivery.
 5. Search and filter projects by client name or project type, and data persistence in the browser (localStorage) so it is not lost on refresh.
+6. Be able to keep track of all stages along with being able to share specfic data to clients.

 ## What I don't know yet